IgorOK22rus/geoscan-lite_eng/planner.rst

 Hop
 ----------------
-Fight by pre-set route with a set altitude.
+Fight by pre-seted route with a seted altitude.
 It is mainly used for passing around point objects (i.e. high objects) and topographic inequality.

 1) Click on the icon **Create hop** on the toolbar.